How Controlling Your Temper Will Strengthen Your Marriage:

 If he wouldn’t have helped me clean it up, I would have been angry that he wasn’t supporting me.
 It would have taken twice as long, which would have messed up my day even more, which would have made me even more frustrated.

 You can see where this is going – all of us have been in similar situations with loved ones.

-When we react in anger, the situation just escalates.
+When we lose our temper and react in anger, the situation just escalates.

 I’m not saying that expressing anger is wrong, it is all about the way we react.
 There is a big difference between words said in anger and having a healthy discussion to resolve an issue.